c-mart/smog/planning.md

 - More space between post-footer-items?
 - Clean up presentation of create/edit form for static page options
 - Don't show title twice for single-post page
+- Flash color should be in the Tango palette

 ## Todo
+- Site settings should have a place to insert analytics tracking code at the footer of each page (e.g. for Piwik or Google Analytics)
 - Link to Markdown reference in create post page
 - Rename create_edit.html to create_edit_post.html
 - Refactor "Active" user to "Enabled" user to resolve ambiguity